 - 2009 — nominated, IMPAC Dublin Literary Award

-- 2008 — Scotiabank Giller Prize; Libris Award, Fiction Book of the Year; Ottawa Book Award, Fiction
+- 2008 — winner, Scotiabank Giller Prize, Libris Award, Fiction Book of the Year, and the Ottawa Book Award for fiction.

-- 2002 — Marian Engel Award for a woman writer in mid-career
+- 2002 — winner, Marian Engel Award for a woman writer in mid-career

-- 2001 — Canadian Authors’ Association MOSAID Technologies Inc. Award for Fiction; TORGI Talking Book of the Year Award; finalist, Ottawa Book Award, Fiction
+- 2001 — winner, Canadian Authors’ Association MOSAID Technologies Inc. Award for Fiction and TORGI Talking Book of the Year Award; finalist, Ottawa Book Award for fiction

 - 1995 — Gold, National Magazine Awards, Fiction; Western Magazine Award for Fiction; finalist, Journey Prize